Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/04_RObjects.md

 # The basic syntax of R expressions

 R is a language.
 The expressions we write on each line of R have their own internal logic.
-At a fundamental level, expressions are comprised of **functions** and **objects**.
+At a fundamental level, expressions are comprised of **objects** and **functions**.

 <img src="webContent/WebContent_Powerpoint_functions_objects.jpg" width="600">